Levy Shtark Zilberstein Consulting Engineering Ltd.

 Planning Mega Projects

-Every member is involved in planning, either independently or in full cooperation with the other members.
-Thus, team members keep track of their projects from start to finish, resulting in thorough control, and a sense of belonging to the projects they are involved in.
+In light of firm’s longstanding reputation, accumulated over 35 years, the firm was selected to partake in Israel’s largest and most significant projects - the Metro Project (Line M1), planning the Tel-Aviv light rail, the railway to Eilat, the Carmel tunnels, and more.
+Concurrently, the firm has grown to approximately 120 employees, primarily engineers.
+The firm’s unique stance stems from the fact that every member is involved in planning, either independently or in full cooperation with the other members.
+Thus, team members keep track of their projects from start to finish, thus enabling thorough control by employees and team managers, and a sense of belonging to the projects they are involved in.

 The Partners

 Avraham Levy, Founding Partner and CEO - Avraham has been the CEO of the firm since its inception.
-He has extensive experience in planning large-scale complex projects, including the Carmel tunnels, Tel Aviv’s light rail purple and green lines, and intercity roads and interchanges including Golani Interchange, Yishai Interchange, Route 1 and Route 31.
+He has extensive experience in planning large-scale complex projects, including the Metro, the Carmel tunnels, Tel Aviv’s light rail purple and green lines, and intercity roads and interchanges including Golani Interchange, Yishai Interchange, Route 1 and Route 31.
+Alongside his activity in Israel, he also led planning projects abroad, including in Nigeria.
 He graduated from the Technion and holds a bachelor’s degree in civil engineering with honors in 1976.

-Ran Zilberstein, Partner - Ran manages the central branch and specializes in urban transportation planning of large projects, as of preliminary planning to detailed planning, including M1-N metro line’s traffic, Haifa Bay evacuation’s plan and Jerusalem’s light rail.
+Ran Zilberstein, Partner, Deputy CEO - Ran manages the central branch and specializes in urban transportation planning of large projects, as of preliminary planning to detailed planning, including M1-N metro line’s traffic, Haifa Bay evacuation plan and Jerusalem’s light rail.

 He possesses a master’s degree in transportation engineering and over 20 years of experience in traffic and transportation planning, traffic lights, public transportation, and mass transit systems.